atrexian/newfetch/README.md

 A sleek, minimalist system info tool written in C — **fast** and **simple**.

-> Inspired by Neofetch, built from scratch for modern terminal users who want control without the bloat.
+> Inspired by Neofetch, built from scratch for modern terminal users.

 ![Newfetch demo](./screenshot.png)